Colorado Politics

 Refurbishing the Capitol annex is the first of several phases, including renovating the newly vacant offices in the state Capitol to create space for lawmakers.

-With the completion of the annex renovation, it starts a kind of “Jenga” game, according to Platt: one building is vacated, renovated for the next group.
-Then the building they’re in is vacated and renovated for the next group.
+Platt said with the completion of the annex renovation, it starts a kind of “Jenga” game: One building is vacated, renovated for the next group; then the building people are in is vacated and renovated for the next group.

 PREV